-We held the #LeadHers launch event in April 2019 where we heard from an impressive panel of speakers about the challenges female founders face, examine why investors seem to invest more readily in male-led businesses and consider what pro-active steps we can collectively take to encourage more diversity within the male dominated tech start up environment.
+In response to the Rose Review findings, we launched the #LeadHers campaign in April 2019 with overwhelming support from professionals across our network.
+At our launch event we heard from an impressive panel of speakers about the challenges female founders face, exploring why investors seem to invest more readily in male-led businesses and considering what pro-active steps we can collectively take to encourage more diversity within the male dominated tech start up environment.

 Since launching this campaign, we have continued to support Female Founders in Tech and were proud to be included in The Female Entrepreneurs Report with Beauhurst and Newable which was published at the start of 2020.
 This report explores gender diversity across the UK’s high-growth ecosystem, highlighting key trends amongst, and disparities between, all-female, mixed gender and all male founding teams.

 CMS Corporate Partner, Katie Nagy de Nagybaczon, contributed to this report and talks about her passion for supporting female founders through the #LeadHers campaign.

 You can read the Female Entrepreneurs report by visiting the Beauhurst website to find out more about investment and opportunities in female-founded companies.